 Operating Systems and Hardware Requirements

 Owners and managers need to analyze their needs to choose the best deployment scenarios.
 Hardware requirements vary among different restaurant POS systems, and simple systems might run on portable devices or standard personal computers.
-Networking multiple cash registers, terminals, printers and restaurant locations requires Windows servers, extensive POS hardware, compatible software and touch-screen computers to realize the maximum benefits of these advanced restaurant POS systems.
+Networking multiple cash registers, terminals, printers and restaurant locations requires servers, extensive POS hardware, compatible software and touch-screen computers to realize the maximum benefits of these advanced restaurant POS systems.

+To many restaurant owners’ surprise, comprehensive systems generate unexpected expenses for hardware upgrades, training, terminals and peripherals.
 Remember that more complex systems require training workers and managers to operate them, so consider how difficult and expensive it will be to educate the staff.

 Some restaurants might only need to upgrade their old systems, add plug-and-play modules or consider buying used systems.
 However, only original clients receive service and support from most software and hardware vendors.

 The Right System

 Almost every restaurant compromises on their POS systems because of expense.
 Now there are systems nearly as simple as pen and paper.
 Now there are systems that help managers.
 But each upgrade to a better system can add thousands of dollars of setup costs and monthly subscription fees.